 Prior to the New York campaign, Brian was a senior aide in the administration of Mayor Bloomberg, working with the NYC Department of Education to transform public education.
 Brian worked with Chancellor Joel I. Klein to build the Education Equality Project, a national non-profit effort focused on eliminating the racial and ethnic achievement gap.

-Brian is an advocate for those things he is passionate about, which include education, civil rights, social media, art, film, sports, politics and changing the world (not always in that order) and enjoys connecting others with big ideas and similar interests.
+Brian is an advocate for those things he is passionate about, which include education, civil rights, art, film, sports, politics and changing the world (not always in that order) and enjoys connecting others with big ideas and similar interests.
 He is a native New Yorker who grew up in Stuyvesant Town and attended New York City public schools.
 He is a graduate of Dartmouth College and Harvard Law School.